v1kko/daetools/trunk/daetools-package/daetools/docs/tutorials-basic.rst

 .. |t_19| replace:: Using thermophysical property packages in DAE Tools.

 .. |t_20|  replace:: Using the sensitivity analysis in DAE Tools.

 .. |t_21| replace:: Benchmark for the first order differential equations with constant coefficients.

+.. |t_22| replace:: Code verification method using the Method of Manufactured Solutions (Laplace equation).

+.. |t_23| replace:: Code verification method using the Method of Manufactured Solutions
+                    (transient diffusion equation).

+.. |t_24| replace:: Code verification method using the Method of Manufactured Solutions
+                    (transient convection-diffusion equation).

+.. |t_25| replace:: Code verification method using the Method of Manufactured Solutions
+                    (transient conduction equation using the Finite Elements method with deal.II library).

 .. begin-command